ROYA LOTFI Editor-in-Chief

-Roya Lotfi (she/her) is a first year MA student in International Relations at NYU.
+Roya Lotfi (she/her) is a second-year MA student in International Relations at NYU.
 She received a BS in Biology from Montclair State University but always had a fierce interest in domestic and international politics, and decided to follow her passion by transitioning into the IR field.
-Before starting at NYU, she worked in the field of video production and hopes to utilize those skills as JPI’s Multimedia Officer.
+Before starting at NYU, she worked in the field of video production and hopes to utilize those skills to widen JPI’s multimedia content.
 Her long term career goal is to produce video content on the topics of current events and international relations at a media journalism organization.
-In her free time she likes to read and take long walks around Prospect Park.
+In her free time she likes to read and take long walks around Central Park.

 SRIJAN SHUKLA Managing Editor